Richik-main/LLM_Start/README.md

 Experiment 2:
 I have made API call for making the use of chatgpt 3.5.
 By doing this I have generated lyrics to a song.

+Experiment 3:
+I am going to train tabular data to make predictions on it